ekuester/Moonphase-View/README.md

 The program was written in C++ with use of gtkmm wrapper for Gnome GTK environment of Linux.

 The program follows the design of my earlier program Moon-Phase-View here on Github written in Swift.
 Since I switched from macOS to Fedora Linux (for what reasons ever) I had to change my programming language.
-For "simplicity" I choose C++ and to my pleasure found its "way to think" very similar to Swift and Objective-C. In some aspects I found C++ easier compared to Swift ...r
+For "simplicity" I choose C++ and to my pleasure found its "way to think" very similar to Swift and Objective-C. In some aspects I found C++ easier compared to Swift ...

 I wrote this program to become familiar with the C++ language, especially the GTK-API under the gtkmm wrapper and to get a feeling how to display liststore treeviews on the screen.
 Take it as example for handling of windows, calendars and dates.